Camp Lejeune Birth Defects

 For decades, families and victims have advocated for research, transparency, and compensation related to the health effects of the polluted water at Camp Lejeune.

-Finally, thanks to the Camp Lejeune Justice Act of 2022, victims of the toxic water can finally seek justice through legal action.
+Finally, thanks to the Camp Lejeune Justice Act of 2022 (CLJA), victims of the toxic water can seek justice through legal action.
 This includes people born with Camp Lejeune birth defects, no matter how long ago they were born.

 What Chemicals Are Linked to Camp Lejeune Birth Defects?

 Chemicals called volatile organic compounds (VOCs) are linked to Camp Lejeune birth defects.
-Camp Lejeune water contamination mainly stems from an off-base dry cleaning business and an on-base fuel depot that leaked thousands of gallons of fuel into the water system over time.
+For the most part, Camp Lejeune water contamination stems from an off-base dry cleaning business and an on-base fuel depot that leaked thousands of gallons of fuel into the water system over time.

 VOCs were released into two of Camp Lejeune’s water supply systems — Tarawa Terrace and Hadnot Point.
-Further, when Holcomb Boulevard’s water treatment plant was offline, Hadnot Point’s water was also used.
+Further, when Holcomb Boulevard’s water treatment plant was offline, Hadnot Point’s water was used instead.

 The sad reality is that toxic chemicals found in Camp Lejeune’s water could have caused birth defects, childhood conditions, and other health problems later in life.